plblum/jivs/README.md

 -	`onInstanceStateChanged` and `onValueHostInstanceStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 -	`onValueChanged` notifies you when a `ValueHost` had its value changed.
 -	`onInputValueChanged` notifies you when an `InputValueHost` had its Input Value changed.
--	`onValidated` and `onValueHostValidated` notifies you after a `validate function` completes, providing the results.
+-	`onValidationStateChanged` and `onValueHostValidationStateChanged` notifies you after a `validate function` completes, providing the results.
 <a name="validationservices"></a>
 ## ValidationServices
 The `ValidationServices class` supports the operations of Validation with services and factories, which of course means you can heavily customize Jivs through the power of interfaces and dependency injection.